rafaelromao/romak/README.md

 ### Mid Word Detection

-Along with Enter, Tab, Esc and Navigation keys, Space will signal to the keyboard that a new word will be started and clear the last typed key state.
+Along with Enter, Tab, Esc and Navigation keys, Space will signal to the keyboard that a new word will be starting and clear the repeat key state.
 300ms of inactivity will also clear this state.
-In both cases, One Shot Shift will be triggered instead when the Magic Key is tapped.
+In both cases, One Shot Shift will be triggered instead when the Magic Key or Repeat Key is tapped.

 ### Magic Key